 Please notify the school immediately if there are any changes in your address, telephone number, diagnosed allergies, or emergency contact person.
 If you are going on a trip, a limited power of attorney for medical services is advisable and should be left with the guardian of your children.
 Emergency care cards must be kept up to date.
 Please only add people as your emergency contacts who are in the area and are willing to come to school to pick up a sick child.

-Parents may use the weCARE button in their Parent SIS to make these changes.
+Parents may use the Online Verification Update (OVU) packet in their Parent SIS to make these changes to the emergency contact.

 Keeping a Watchful Eye on Our School

-As a parent or concerned citizen, please call the School Security Monitor, 571-423-2000, if you see suspicious activities at our school such as persons on the school roof or persons writing graffiti.
-Give the name and location of the school and a description of what is happening.
+As a parent or concerned citizen, please call the School Security Monitor, 571-423-2000 accessible 24 hours a day.
+If you see suspicious activities at our school such as persons on the school roof or writing graffiti, give the name and location of the school and a description of what is happening.
 It is not necessary to give your name; the School Security personnel or police will investigate.